bcgit/bc-java/test/est/example/README.md

 ### Enrollment
-To perform enrollment the user must have a trust anchor to verify the EST server, the enrollment example can accept an optional keystore without a trust anchor.
+To perform enrollment the user must have a trust anchor to verify the EST server, the enrollment example can accept an optional keystore without a trust anchor for client side authentication.

 The enroll example has a number of options:
 ```
 ./enroll.sh

 -r                                     Re-enroll
 -t <file>                              Trust anchor file
 -u <url>                               EST server url.
 -c <common name>                       EST server url.
 --keyStore <file>                      Optional Key Store.
 --keyStorePass <password>              Optional Key Store password.
 --keyStoreType <JKS>                   Optional Key Store type, defaults to JKS
 --digestAuth <realm:user:password>     Digest Auth credentials, if real is not
                                        specified <user:password> then the realm from the server is used.
 --basicAuth <realm:user:password>      Use basic auth.

 ```